 Any U.S. citizen seventeen years old or older with a physical disability that significantly impairs function can apply.
 Able Flight has awarded scholarships to people who use wheelchairs due to spinal cord injury, wounded veterans, people with a variety of congenital birth defects, and people who have lost limbs.

 2. How do I apply for a scholarship?

-Visit the Scholarship page on this website and you’ll find four versions of a downloadable application form.
-Three of the forms are for flight training scholarships and one is for aviation career training.
+First, please read all of the questions and answers on this page.
+Then visit the Scholarships page on this website and you’ll find several versions of a downloadable application form.
 Read the description of each type of scholarship and choose the form that best applies to your situation.
 You’ll find instructions on the form.

 3. What are the medical requirements?

 A valid and current state driver’s license is required for training under the Sport Pilot certification rule.
 You must be following any restrictions that your state has placed on your driver’s license.
 If you have previously taken an FAA medical exam and been denied, a driver’s license may not be used until after the first successful FAA medical exam.

 4. Will I need to supply medical records?